Now that it's past and the only thing I won was the opportunity to give it a try, I can talk about auditioning for "America's Got Talent."

 Amber ran off.
 Suddenly we heard a scream.
 People all darted around the corner…

 Apparently the little poodle had startled the elephant.
 The elephant took a back step and stomped on poor Amber.
 It was a sad sight, but let's be honest, that little beast deserved it.
+(Ok, I made up the story about Amber and the Elephant, but in that environment, it could have easily been true.)

-In another sector, I was being harassed by a ventriloquist and his dummy who, because I was dressed in a suit and tie, insisted that I was politically conservative. "[in a dummy voice] You don't look like a rockstar to me.
+In another sector, I was being harassed by a ventriloquist and his dummy who, because I was dressed in a suit and tie, insisted that I was politically conservative. "[In a dummy voice] You don't look like a rockstar to me.
 I bet you're a conservative zealot."
-"I suppose you're a democrat?" "[in a dummy voice] Well, I am a dummy."
+"I suppose you're a democrat?" "[In a dummy voice] Well, I am a dummy."

 The time was getting close.
 I was called into the greenroom, along with several other acts, including the dummy.
 There was a guy on keys and a young lady playing a song.
 Since I had my guitar out, I started lightly playing along with them.
 They never looked at me or acknowledged me in anyway.
 This annoyed Lee more than it bothered me.

 The thing that struck me were the dancers.
-A gang of body beautiful ladies, they just stormed in the room and start taking their clothes off.
+A gang of body beautiful ladies, they just stormed in the room and started taking their clothes off.
 There you are trying to be a gentleman and a lady walks near you and throws her leg straight up past her head.
 Lee and I didn't know what to do.
 Were we to be gentleman and try to look elsewhere?
 We tried, but hell, you don't see this everyday.
 We stared.

 Finally I was called into the audition room.
 There were no judges, just a young lady with a little digital camera.
 She seemed totally unresponsive and bored.
 "Stand on that blue line.
 You got ninety seconds.
 Let me know when you're ready."
 It was over.
 Next was the dummy.